avasay/avasay.github.io/_posts/2019-10-31-Get-Random-Element-From-Cached-List.markdown

 return returnedString;
 ```

-### And that's it!
+### And That's It!
-I hope it helps you somehow in your projects.
+I hope it helps you a little in your projects.

 [get-random-element]: /dotnet/csharp/2019/10/30/Get-Random-Item-From-Csharp-List.html